Jam-Packed Fun!

 The River Nile flows a short walk away from the restaurant.
 It was simply surreal to realize that this great river, spoken about in schools and on many people’s wishlists, lay before me.
 I recommend adding this to your things to see list while spending a day in Cairo.

 The River Nile is one of the two longest rivers in the world.
-Did you know it flows from South to North, which is the opposite direction of most rivers?
+Did you know it flows from south to north, in the opposite direction of most rivers?
 This unique characteristic has baffled scientists for centuries and adds to the mysticism of this iconic waterway.

 Boarding our Luxor boat on the famous River Nile